cloudevents/spec/discovery/spec.md

 }
 ```

-#### `DELETE /services/{id}`
+#### `DELETE /services/{id}[?epoch={epoch}]`

 This MUST delete the Service at the referenced URL.

 The request URL MAY include an OPTIONAL `epoch` query parameter, and if
 present, the Discovery Endpoint MUST reject the request if the corresponding
-Service has a different recorded `epoch` value than the query parameter.
+Service has a different `epoch` value than the query parameter.

 The follow responses are defined by this specification:
 - `200 OK` if the Service was deleted or does not exist.
-  - The HTTP Response Body MUST include the Service values at the time of
+  - The HTTP Response Body MUST include a Service definition with at least
-    deletion.
+    its `id` attribute.
+It SHOULD include the remaining Service attributes
+	as they existed at the time of processing the request if possible.
+	Note that if the Service was deleted prior to processing of this request
+	the Service values might not be available to be returned.
-- `409 Conflict` if the given epoch was not equal to the existing epoch of the
+- `409 Conflict` if the given `epoch` was not equal to the existing `epoch` of
-  Service with the given `id`
+   the Service.

 Other responses are allowed, but not defined by this specification.